Kelli Stanley: Personal life

 Stanley is a member of Phi Beta Kappa, holds a master's degree in Classics from San Francisco State University, is published in that field, and has lectured internationally at academic conferences.
 She lived and attended high school in northern Mendocino/southern Humboldt counties in northern California.
-In the 1990s, she owned a successful comic book/pop culture store with her family in San Francisco and was an Overstreet Guide adviser.
-More recently, she has had a hiatus from publishing another novel between City of Secrets and City of Ghosts because of the deaths of her parents in late 2011 and early 2012.

-Stanley served as President of the Northern California Mystery Writers of America for two years (2011, 2012).
-Stanley is also a member of the International Thriller Writers, Sisters in Crime, International Association of Crime Writers, and Private Eye Writers of America, and credits Raymond Chandler as her greatest writing influence.
+Stanley served as President of the Northern California Mystery Writers of America for two years.
+Stanley is also a member of the International Thriller Writers, Sisters in Crime, the Authors Guild, and the Crime Writers' Association, and credits Raymond Chandler as her greatest writing influence.

 Awards and honors

+Stanley was named "Historical Mystery Guest of Honor" at the Bouchercon World Mystery Convention (Bouchercon 55) in 2024, held in Nashville, Tennessee.

 City of Secrets won the Golden Nugget Award for best California-set mystery of 2011 and was a finalist for the RT Book Reviews Reviewers Choice Award (Historical Mystery).

 City of Dragons won the Macavity Award (Sue Feder Memorial Historical Mystery Award) for best historical mystery of 2010.

 City of Dragons was selected as one of the five finalists for the Los Angeles Times Book Prize, the Shamus Award, for Best First Private Eye Novel, the Bruce Alexander Memorial Historical Mystery Award for Best Historical Mystery of 2010, awarded at Left Coast Crime in March, 2011, and the RT Book Reviews Readers Choice award for Best Historical Mystery of 2010.

 Nox Dormienda won the Bruce Alexander Memorial Historical Mystery Award for Best Historical Mystery of 2008, awarded at the mystery conference Left Coast Crime in March, 2009.
 Nox Dormienda was also nominated for a 2009 Macavity Award (the Sue Feder Memorial Historical Mystery Award).
 The Macavity is awarded annually by the members of Mystery Readers International.

 Nox Dormienda was a Writer's Digest Notable Debut (July/August, 2008), and Stanley was awarded a Certificate of Honor from the City and County of San Francisco for her creation of the "Roman noir".